danielmansson/Unity.Mathematics.FixedPoint/readme.md

 ## Testing and developing

-The easiest way to iterate on this package is to check out this repository and [the test project](https://github.com/danielmansson/Unity.Mathematics.FixedPoint.TestProject) side-by-side and open the test project in Unity.
-This makes Unity pull in the required dependencies (Unity.Mathematics) and makes the test runner available.
+The easiest way to iterate on this package is to clone this repository and [the test project](https://github.com/danielmansson/Unity.Mathematics.FixedPoint.TestProject) side-by-side and open the test project in Unity.
+This resolves the required dependencies (Unity.Mathematics) and makes the test runner available.

 ## Missing features